th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 The incoming traffic fluctuates around the specified nominal data rate.
 The outgoing traffic is limited to the nominal data rate.

 .. note:: The data rate specified in the ini file as the idle slope parameter is the channel data rate, but this is somewhat different from the outgoing data rate in the shaper due to protocol overhead (PHY + IFG).
-In this chart, we measure data rate in the shaper, thus we displayed the nominal data rate calculated for the shaper.
+In this chart, we measure data rate in the shaper, thus we displayed the nominal data rate lines as calculated for the shaper.

 The next chart compares the shaper outgoing and server application traffic: